In this week’s Bulletin, you’ll discover brand-new research on a specific stem cell that actually regenerates bone.

 Not only did the exercise-only group fare just as well as the other two groups, but amazingly, when participants were evaluated 6 months after the study was over, the exercise-only group had the lowest rate of relapse – only 8% (compared to 38% relapse among the medication group, and 31% of the exercise + medication group).
 4

 Exercise Addresses The Whole Person

-As I mentioned above, the Save Our Bones Program leaves no stone unturned, giving you nutritional and lifestyle guidelines for strong, youthful bones.
+As I mentioned above, the Osteoporosis Reversal Program leaves no stone unturned, giving you nutritional and lifestyle guidelines for strong, youthful bones.

 And when I created the Densercise™ Epidensity Training System, I recognized the multifaceted benefits that exercise provides when you’re reversing osteoporosis without drugs.